 - and SO MUCH MORE!

-Even More Centers
+Even More Centers for Kindergarten

-I told you I love centers 🤣 I have even more to share with you!
-Believe it or not, worksheets are a fantastic resource to use in centers, and they don’t have to be your traditional print and write worksheets either.
-Worksheets can be used as a way for your students to record their work and be held accountable for completing their work in their center.
+Believe it or not, worksheets are a fantastic resource to use in centers.
+Worksheets can be used as a way for your students to record their work and be held accountable for completing their work in each center.

 Manipulatives Hands-On Centers

-Some hands-on center ideas using manipulatives include:
+Some hands-on center ideas that strengthen fine motor skills include:

-- Snap blocks
+- Creating with building blocks

-- Straws and beads
+- Stringing beads

 Now that you know the different ways you can use centers in your classroom, it’s time to get started!
-Don’t be afraid to jump in and try out a few center activities tomorrow!
+Don’t be afraid to jump in and try out a few center activities with your class.
 Rotate centers monthly or seasonally to give students lots of different activities to work on throughout the school year.
-I know you and your students will love these center activities as much as my students and I do!

-Save These Center Activity Ideas
+Save These Kindergarten Center Ideas

 Be sure to save these center activity ideas to your favorite Pinterest classroom board so you can come back again and again for more center activity ideas in the future.